edwynzhou/utrahacks2025/README.md

-# Motion Detection Robot
+# Rescue Detection Robot

-This repository contains the code and documentation for a motion detection robot project.
+This repository contains the code and documentation for a rescue detection robot project.
 The goal of this project is to create a robot that can detect human motion and move towards the detected humans.
 The robot is equipped with wheels for mobility and uses sensors to detect motion.

+## Overview

+Our Autonomous SOS Rescue Robot is an AI-powered search-and-rescue vehicle that can independently move through disaster zones, avoid obstacles, scan for survivors, and send out an SOS alert.

-## Explanation of main.py
+## Features

-The `main.py` script is the main entry point for the motion detection robot.
-It initializes the robot, sets up the sensors, and runs the main loop to detect human motion and move towards detected humans.
+- Motion detection using OpenCV
+- Autonomous navigation towards detected humans
+- Real-time video processing
+- Obstacle avoidance

 ### Human Detection Model